valet-customers/labs/azure_devops/valet-audit-lab.md

 You will use the codespace preconfigured in this repository to perform the audit.

 1. Navigate to the codespace Visual Studio Code terminal
-2. Verify you are in the scripts directory
+2. Verify you are in the `valet` directory
 3. Now, from the `./valet` folder in your repository, run Valet to verify your Azure DevOps configuration:

 ```